Rolling Suds logo

 Pros

-Zero disclosed lawsuits, zero franchisee‑initiated judgments or settlements, zero government penalties, and zero franchisor enforcement actions — a clean legal and regulatory record that reduces ongoing legal friction for operators.
+0 disclosed lawsuits, 0 franchisee‑initiated judgments/settlements, 0 government penalties, and 0 franchisor enforcement actions - well below typical for Automotive (bottom 5%), giving you a clean legal and regulatory record to inherit.

 Cons